martingreenwood/cookiebar-by-beard/readme.txt

 Tags: cookiebar, cookies, cookies, gdpr, opt-in Requires at least: 4.3
 Tested up to: 5.3.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a cookie bar to your website that actually complies with ICO standards.
+This plugin adds a cookie bar to your website that gives your visitors better control.

 == Description ==